enerkup/DS-Snippets/README.md

-# Jupyter
+# Snippets

-All kind of scripts to make more easy DS
+Deviation.ipynb
+Jupyter Notebook using numpy to calculate standard deviation

+Deviation
+Python used to calculate standard deviation sample and population without using numpy